rcmdnk/homebrew-file/docs/help.rst

       --leaves              Make list only for leaves (taken by `brew leaves`).
                             You can set this by environmental variable, HOMEBREW_BREWFILE_LEAVES, like:
                             .    export HOMEBREW_BREWFILE_LEAVES=1
+      --top_packages TOP_PACKAGES
+                            Packages to be listed even if they are under dependencies and `leaves` option is used.
+                            You can set this by environmental variable, HOMEBREW_BREWFILE_TOP_PACKAGES (',' separated), like:
+                            .    export HOMEBREW_BREWFILE_TOP_PACKAGES=go,coreutils
       -U, --noupdate        Do not execute `brew update/brew upgrade` at `brew file update`.
       --preupdate           Execute `brew update` before install or other commands.
       -r REPO, --repo REPO  Set repository name.
 Use with set_repo.